6 TIPS TO MAKE SOCIAL MEDIA VIDEO PRODUCTION EASIER

 • How does the video fit into the overall digital or broadcast campaign?

-1. Is the Video Team Meeting As a Team?
+Is the Video Team Meeting As a Team?

-Why should the editor only get involved when a bunch of files show up on his or her computer?
+Why should the editor only get involved when a bunch of files show up on her computer?
 Make sure that the video team pre-production meeting not only includes the production crew, but the editor(s) as well.
 The Creative Brief and the Job Start sheet will drive the structure of the meeting to keep everyone on track.

-1. Make Sure the Crew is Skilled
+Make Sure the Crew Has Experience

 I know that this one sounds obvious, but since we’re in the day and age when everyone thinks they can shoot and edit because they have an IPhone, be sure you are contracting with a skilled team that includes: an experienced audio person, a camera operator or operators and, importantly, a hair and make-up person.
 No one looks great on camera without hair and make-up, especially real people.
-Trust me.
+Trust us.

-If you’re working from a script, you’ll have a version finalized before production, but if you’re working documentary-style, the producer needs to keep a working outline and taking notes in the field.
+If you’re working from a script, you’ll have a version finalized before production, but if you’re working documentary-style, the producer needs to keep a working outline and take notes in the field.
 Once the shooting is done, those notes, outline and transcriptions of the interviews will help the producer create the video story more quickly.

 I hope that these tips help you establish your own process for video production, or give you a roadmap of what to expect from a video production company.
-With video turned quicker than ever before, being buttoned-up ahead of time will keep you from coming undone in the edit bay later.
+With video turned quicker than ever before, being buttoned up ahead of time will keep you from coming undone in the edit bay later.

 Leave a Comment